yell0wsuit/pyspotlightarchiver/README.md

    cd pyspotlightarchiver
    ```

-   You can also [download the repository as a zip file](https://github.com/yell0wsuit/pyspotlightarchiver/archive/refs/heads/main.zip) and extract it.
+   Or [download as ZIP](https://github.com/yell0wsuit/pyspotlightarchiver/archive/refs/heads/main.zip) and extract it.

 2. **(Optional) Create a virtual environment:**